hashrocket/capybara-webmock/README.md

 `Capybara::Webmock` is a Rack proxy server that sits between your Ruby on Rails Selenium test suite and the Internet, blocking external requests.

-Adding this gem to your project can significantly speed up the test suite.
+Use of this gem can significantly speed up the test suite.
 No more waiting on irrelevant external requests.

-`localhost`, `127.0.0.1`, `*.lvh.me`, and `lvh.me` are the only whitelisted domains.
+`localhost`, `127.0.0.1`, `*.lvh.me`, and `lvh.me` are the only whitelisted
+domains.
 Custom domain support is a planned feature.

 This gem currently supports Ruby on Rails applications with RSpec and Cucumber test suites, using the Selenium Firefox and Chrome drivers.

 ### Installation